open-austin/BASTA-tfwa/README.md

   - If you don't use nvm, then acquiring node directly is required.
 Download [here](https://nodejs.org/en/download/)

 Development on the backend requires:

 - Docker: Used for having a more easily setup postgres development environment.
 Install from [here](https://docs.docker.com/get-docker/)
 - gcloud: A recommended tool to interact with the google cloud platform.
 Instruction to install are [here](https://cloud.google.com/sdk/docs#install_the_latest_cloud_tools_version_cloudsdk_current_version)

 ## Running the Server Locally

+### First Time Setup

+1. Make sure you have Docker installed
+1. Run `dotnet tool restore` to get the EF tools
+1. Run `dotnet ef database update` to set up the database

+### Each time you want to be running the server

 You will need a database running locally for the server to connect to.
 You can run the local server by executing the `./startup.sh` script in the `local-development` folder.

+If you receive an error indicated port `5432` is already allocated, you probably are already running a postgres server, either this one or a different one.

 ## Google Cloud Account

 You will need a Google Cloud account to interact with several services that we use (primarily the database).

 Once you have a Google Cloud account, follow the instructions [here](https://cloud.google.com/docs/authentication/getting-started) to set up local application credentials.
 This is currently necessary to run the API.